This post may contain affiliate links. Please read my disclosure policy.

 Start cold.
 Cover the eggs, plus about 2 inches, with fresh cold water plus ¼ teaspoon of baking soda.

 Boil.
-Set the pan over medium heat and bring to a boil.
+Set the pan over medium heat and bring it to a boil.
 Boil for one minute.
 Make sure that you time this very carefully.

 Remove from heat.
-Remove your pan from the heat and cover with a tight fitting lid.
+Remove your pan from the heat and cover it with a tight-fitting lid.
 Allow to sit for 12 minutes exactly.